nguyenchicao0703/PepsiGame/README.md

 # PepsiGame

-## Mô tả
+## Describe
-- App PepsiGame là ứng dụng trò chơi quay ngẫu nhiên và đổi quà
+- App PepsiGame is a game application of random prizes and rewards.

-## Chức năng
+## Function
-- Đăng nhập, đăng ký bằng số điện thoại có xác thực OTP thông qua Firebase
+- Login, register with a phone number with OTP authentication via Firebase
-- Quay ngẫu nhiên (mirinda, pepsi, 7 up, điểm) thông qua lượt chơi (miễn phí và trao đổi)
+- Random spins (mirinda, pepsi, 7 ups, points) over turn (free and exchange)
-- Quét mã nhận lượt chơi
+- Scan code to receive spin
-- Đổi bộ sưu tập (pepsi, mirinda, 7 up) lấy quà
+- Trade your collection (pepsi, mirinda, 7 ups) for gifts
-- Đổi điểm lấy quà
+- Exchange points for gifts

-## Thư viện được sử dụng trong dự án
+## Dependencies
     "@react-native-community/checkbox": "^0.5.15",
     "@react-native-community/clipboard": "^1.5.1",
     "@react-native-firebase/app": "^18.0.0",